hariharan-devarajan/dftracer/docs/utilities.rst

 Splitting DFTracer traces
 ------------------

-The script splits the traces into equal sized chunk optiimzed for analysis
+The script splits the traces into equal sized chunk optimized for analysis

 .. code-block:: bash